-Teaches: Water evaporates, the sugar crystals don’t.
-The sugar precipitates, meaning it separates from the supersaturated sugar water.
-Seed crystals form on your stick, attracting more sugar crystals, until finally, about a week later, you got yourself some tasty science on a stick.
+Teaches: Water evaporates, but the sugar crystals don’t.
+The sugar precipitates meaning it separates from the supersaturated sugar water.
+Seed crystals form on your stick, attracting more sugar crystals, until finally, about a week later, you got yourself some tasty science.

-Fun Quotient: They get to use sharp things and electricity, which is Frankenstein-level cool.
+Fun Quotient: Kids get to use sharp things and electricity, which is Frankenstein-level cool.

 Teaches: Electromagnets are everywhere.
 They make motors spin, CDs play, and most modern cars run.
 This experiment shows the difference between a permanent magnet (the ones on your fridge) and the kind that can be turned on and off at will.
 When turned on, the electricity forces the molecules in the nail to attract metal, even though the nail itself isn’t magnetic.

-Teaches: Good old oxidation.
+Teaches: Oxidation, a.k.a. the process that creates rust.
 Lemon juice is acidic enough to resist oxidation in open air, but a little heat “rusts” it right up.

-Fun Quotient: Like walking on hot coals, but somehow more naughty!
+Fun Quotient: Like walking on hot coals, but not as painful.

-Fun Quotient: I really don’t think one can overemphasize how much children enjoy watching things burst into flame and fly around the kitchen.
+Fun Quotient: Every child enjoys watching things burst into flame and fly around the kitchen.

-Teaches: Hot air rises, natch.
-But it also teaches “convection current,” which is the force that makes it shoot into the air.
+Teaches: Hot air rises and cooler air sinks.
+But it also demonstrates convection current, which is the force that makes it shoot into the air.

 Teaches: Sound waves.
 You can’t see them, but they exist, and they like to party.

-Fun Quotient: Instead of having to wash with it, you get to nuke it until it becomes a frothy cloud of 99% pure mess.
+Fun Quotient: You get to nuke a bar of soap until it becomes a frothy cloud of 99 percent pure mess.

-Teaches: Force= Mass x Acceleration.
+Teaches: Force equals mass times acceleration.
 A little thing going very fast will hit you just as hard as a big thing going slow.
-That’s Newton’s second law, don’t-cha-know.
+That’s Newton’s second law.